No Products in the Cart

 We have what’s called “the marathon”.
 We set up 4 – 6 booths, that go all day long.
 We also have two of the leaders chosen to b runners.
 This means we start out each booth with a certain number of cases, and if they get low, the leaders call and the runners drop off more cases and exchange with other booths if they have more or get low.
 At each booth, we have a sign out sheet so we can keep track of how many cookies are sold and how much money we have when we close down.
 We start each booth at a different time, so we can go to each booth and close them in a timely manner.
 For safety reasons, the runners stop at the booths throughout the day to pick up money.

 We take the whole total of all the booths on marathon day, and divide the hours worked between each girl that worked the sale.
 We do it this way because some booths have more traffic than others especially the Drive Thru booths.
-We have been doing this event for the past 3 years and we average between 1000 – 1200 boxes in 1 day.
+We have done this event 3 times and each time we have averaged between 1000 – 1200 boxes in one day.
 Of course we put it out there in newspaper and radio so that the community knows were we will be.

 Beyond the bash I bet you want to make the fundraising with your troop easier.
 I have a resource for you.
 I love everything from IamStrawberry etsy store has to offer.
 This bundle includes everything you need for a productive cookie season.
 And what’s more important that cute resources?
 The bundle includes:

 * Thank you cards/cookie order slips (4 UP)

 * Door hangers